 I live alone at the moment.
 I had a big family life, with husband, parents, children and extended family.
 I have always loved the holidays – the cooking, baking, decorating, shopping, and wrapping that went along with each one of them.
 Whether it was Thanksgiving, Christmas, New Year’s, Easter, Memorial Day, Fourth of July, or Labor Day, I was Miss Cornball with the lights or bunting and appropriate food at the ready.

 But times change of course and my children have grown and flown.
 I felt a bit iffy – for a moment.
 Right then and there, in Costco, I made a promise to myself, “I don’t want to ‘get through’ the holidays.
 I need to find a new way to celebrate them.”

 Just as I used to plan for holidays in the past – all those lists I used to make! – I realized it is just as important, if not more important, to make a plan for being alone, and not just let the holiday ambush me.
 I deserve a plan for one.

 Now that I no longer “have” to do certain activities or bake certain things, I’m free!
 In the past, I had my rituals, my kids expected certain foods, etc. Now I’m free to invent new moments, discover new ways to mark a day that can be difficult for so many of us.

 So I asked myself: Liza, what do you really want to do on… fill in the blank: Thanksgiving, Christmas Eve, Christmas Day?

-Then I remembered how last January at the Sunday symphony matinee, I spied a couple I hadn’t seen in ages, “So, what did you guys do for Christmas?”
+Then I remembered how one January, at the Sunday symphony matinee, I spied a couple I hadn’t seen in ages, “So, what did you guys do for Christmas?”
 I asked.

 “We decided to escape from all the craziness, the parties, the food, the booze,” Grant said with glee.
 Clifford continued, “We went to the beach and got away from it all.
 It was marvelous.
 We drank champagne and stared at the ocean.”